 "They proceeded to look at every single coupon.
 They would hold it up in the air, and then check the expiration date.
 Then she (the supervisor) started questioning the cashier, asking the cashier did you check to make sure she really bought these items."

-Kerry, who is a full time attorney, says the ordeal was humiliating, but its what she heard next that really shocked her.
-"The first supervisor said yes, I recognized those ones as being the ones, and I'm pretty sure those are the counterfeit ones.
+Kerry, who is a full-time attorney, says the ordeal was humiliating, but it is what she heard next that really shocked her.
+"The first supervisor said ‘Yes, I recognized those ones as being the ones, and I'm pretty sure those are the counterfeit ones.’
 I said counterfeit?
-And she replied yes.
-I said these aren't counterfeit, that's ridiculous.
-I got them off of coupons.com."
+And she replied ‘yes.’
+I said ‘these aren't counterfeit, that's ridiculous.
+I got them off of coupons.com’."

-However, the whole ordeal just didn't sit well with Kerry, so she contacted 3 On Your Side.
+However, the whole ordeal just did not sit well with Kerry, so she contacted 3 On Your Side.
 "I felt like I was being investigated in some way and I was thinking, are they going to arrest me, what are they doing?"

 There is such a thing as coupon fraud, but it is not out of control yet.
-It is causing some concern because it is on the rise, out of the three billion coupons redeemed last year only one percent were fraudulent.
-However, for some stores like Wal-Mart, that is enough to cause them to be more careful.
+It is causing some concern because it is on the rise.
+Out of three billion coupons redeemed last year only 1 percent were fraudulent.
+However, for some stores like Walmart, that is enough to cause them to be more careful.